netdata/netdata/web/gui/README.md

 # The standard web dashboard

-The standard web dashbboard is the heart of Netdata's performance troubleshooting toolkit.
+The standard web dashboard is the heart of Netdata's performance troubleshooting toolkit.
 You've probably seen it before:

 ![A GIF of the standard Netdata web dashboard](https://user-images.githubusercontent.com/2662304/48307727-9175c800-e55b-11e8-92d8-a581d60a4889.gif)

 By default, Netdata starts a web server for its dashboard at port `19999`.
 Open up your web browser of choice and navigate to `http://SERVER-IP:19999`, or `http://localhost:19999` on `localhost`.

 Netdata uses an [internal, static-threaded web server](../server/) to host the HTML, CSS, and JavaScript files that make up the standard dashboard.
-You don't have to configure anything to access it, although you can adjust [a number of settings](../server/#other-netdataconf-web-section-options) in the `netdata.conf` file, or run Netdata behind an Nginx proxy, and so on.
+You don't have to configure anything to access it, although you can adjust [your settings](../server/#other-netdataconf-web-section-options) in the `netdata.conf` file, or run Netdata behind an Nginx proxy, and so on.

 ## Navigating the standard dashboard